samghanbarian/fashionItem_classification_CNN/README.md

 ## Project Intro/Objective
-The purpose of this project is to develop a CNN for classifying and labling fashion Items,
+The purpose of this project is to implement a CNN model for classifying and labling fashion Items,

 ### Methods Used
 * CNN